There Are Seasons for Quiet, and Seasons for Becoming

 Your soul knows the difference.

-And it will guide you, always, toward what’s next.
+And it will guide you—always—toward what’s next.

-Close your eyes and wander back through the landscape of your story.
+Wander back through the landscape of your story.

 Where did the quiet shelter you?